 In the same year, all of Cunard’s ships were merged under the Cunard Line brand.

-All of the former Royal Viking are currently owned by other companies, and none are still with Cunard.
+Two of the former Royal Viking ships have been scrapped (Royal Viking Sea and Royal Viking Sky) and others are owned by other companies.
+None of the ships are still sailing with Cunard.